-Doswell, VA – The birthplace of Secretariat at Meadow Event Park will now be a showcase for a collection of rare memorabilia from the early days of Meadow Stable.
+Doswell, VA – The birthplace of Secretariat at The Meadow is a showcase for a collection of rare memorabilia from the early days of Meadow Stable.

 - The Black Riding Boots of Christopher T. Chenery – Known as a “bold rider who went bold places,” the visionary founder of Meadow Stable was a superb horseman.
 An accompanying photo in the exhibit shows him mounted on one of his favorite horses and wearing the boots.